canjs/canjs/docs/can-guides/introduction/technical.md

   todos: Todo.List,
   editing: Todo,
   backupName: "string",

+  // Returns true if the current todo is being edited.
   isEditing: function(todo){
     return todo === this.editing;
   },

+  // Marks a todo as being edited.
   edit: function(todo){
     this.backupName = todo.name;
     this.editing = todo;
   },

+  // Cancels that todo as being edited.
   cancelEdit: function(){
     if(this.editing) {
       this.editing.name = this.backupName;
     }
     this.editing = null;
   },

+  // Updates the todo being edited on
+  // the server.
   updateName: function() {
     this.editing.save();
     this.editing = null;